Skip to main content

 Norm Wheeler, M.A. - Faculty Emeritus, Astronomy

-Norm taught full-time at the Leelanau School for 33 years.
+Norm Wheeler taught full-time at the Leelanau School for 33 years.
 While retired as a full-time teacher, Norm returns from time-to-time to teach an Astronomy class to Leelanau students (and other local area students), and to be involved with Poetry Out Loud, musical performances, etc. He has a BA from Olivet College in English and Physics and an MA in English Literature from Drake University.
 Norm plays trumpet/flugelhorn in several bands and performs “spoken word” poetry and stories.
 He has a wife, two children, and three grandchildren.

 Dr. Elizabeth Wolterink, Ph.D. - English and Humanities